gianlucamangiapelo/wdio-azure-devops-service/README.md

 ### Configuration

-`@gmangiapelo/wdio-azure-devops-service` is a service so it can be used as a normal service.
-You can set it up in your `wdio.conf.js` file with the following
+Since `@gmangiapelo/wdio-azure-devops-service` is a service, you can set it up in your `wdio.conf.js` file as follows

 ```js
 import AzureDevopsService from "@gmangiapelo/wdio-azure-devops-service";